History of the Cook Islands: Early European contact

-British protectorate
+British protectorate and territory

 The Cook Islands became a British protectorate in 1888, due largely to community fears that France might occupy the territory as it had Tahiti.
 On 6 September 1900, the leading islanders presented a petition asking that the islands (including Niue "if possible") should be annexed as British territory.
 On 8–9 October 1900, seven instruments of cession of Rarotonga and other islands were signed by their chiefs and people, and a British proclamation issued at the same time accepted the cessions, the islands being declared parts of Her Britannic Majesty's dominions.
 These instruments did not include Aitutaki.
 It appears that, though the inhabitants regarded themselves as British subjects, the Crown's title was uncertain, and the island was formally annexed by Proclamation dated 9 October 1900.
 The islands were included within the boundaries of the Colony of New Zealand in 1901 by Order in Council under the Colonial Boundaries Act, 1895 of the United Kingdom.
 The boundary change became effective on 11 June 1901, and the Cook Islands have had a formal relationship with New Zealand since that time.